 Have Questions or Concerns?
 Contact Georgia Birth Defect Attorneys Today

-At the Georgia Injury Attorney Group, we have a knowledgeable team who can answer your questions about SSRIs and help you to determine if you have a valid claim.
+At Attorney Group for Georgia, we have a knowledgeable team who can answer your questions about SSRIs and help you to determine if you have a valid claim.
 If you or someone you love took Zoloft, Prozac, Paxil, Lexapro or other SSRI during pregnancy and you delivered a child with birth defects, you may be entitled to seek compensation for your child’s injuries and medical expenses.
 We will connect you with experienced Georgia birth defect attorneys who will handle your case from here on out.
-So contact the Georgia Injury Attorney Group today for your free consultation.
+So contact Attorney Group for Georgia today for your free consultation.